tomwheeler/hello-temporal/python/README.md

 - Supports both mTLS and API Key authentication

-## Running the example with a local Temporal Service
+## Running the Example With a Local Temporal Service

 The application is configured to use a local Temporal Service by default, so you don't need to set any environment variables in